Netflix/vizceral/USAGE.md

 **Parameters**

 -   `An` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** object map of style names to values
 -   `styles`

 # zoomOutViewLevel

-If zoomed into a region or a service, zoom out one level up.
+If zoomed into a node or a service, zoom out one level up.
 If in the global view, this is a noop.

 # matchesFound